 - -Read General Rules and Regulations.
 All 4-H exhibitors must have submitted their record books.
 (See General Rule 7). - -Read 4-H Livestock Requirements. - -The Fair Association will furnish feed, water, and coops.
 Each exhibitor is required to supply heavy or weighted feed & water dishes.
 Rabbits will be fed and watered daily by the department superintendent and managers unless arrangements are made by the exhibitor at time of check- in. - -For exhibitors wishing to care for their own animals, times will be posted for them to feed & care for their exhibits. - -Upon entry, managers will escort exhibitor with rabbit to coop and attach entry card. - -There will be two categories of rabbits: Purebreds a specific breed and color, sex and age each breed judged separately; Pet Stock all other rabbits. - -Include breed, age (Senior or Junior), variety (color) and sex (buck or doe) on entry form.
-Also, indicate purebred or pet. - -All exhibitors must transport their rabbits to & from the judges table & participate in fitting & showing. - -The 4-H Fair Association will take all precautions, but will not be responsible for loss of or injury. - All Showmanship exhibitors must wear 4-H colors (green, black and/or white) long sleeve shirts.
-Premier showmanship qualifier class open to exhibitors in jr/sr class receiving a blue Danish. - -All exhibitors must enter one Showmanship Lot (Lots FS-1 through FS-4).
+Also, indicate Purebred or Pet. - -All exhibitors must transport their rabbits to & from the judges table & participate in fitting & showing. - -The 4-H Fair Association will take all precautions but will not be responsible for loss or injury. - All Showmanship exhibitors must wear 4-H colors (green, black and/or white) long sleeve shirts and appropriate show pants. - -All exhibitors must enter one Showmanship Lot (Lots FS-1 through FS-4).